Pickle-Pixel/AMD-ZLUDA-QUBIC/README.md

   You will need a script to help run your miner using ZLUDA with your AMD GPU.

-  Download the gpu.sh script (link or provide the download path here), and place it in the same directory as your miner executable.
+  Download the gpu.sh script from the Repository, and place it in the same directory as your miner executable.

   Open the script for editing using nano or your preferred text editor: